umich-biostatistics/HPC-R-Examples/array/read_from_csv/README.md

 This example demonstrates how to run a SLURM array job where each task reads parameters from a CSV file and passes them to an R script.
 It is useful for running parameter sweeps or simulations with varying input values.

 ## Files Included
-- `vars_from_csv.slrum` - SLURM batch script that reads CSV parameters
+- `vars_from_csv.slurm` - SLURM batch script that reads CSV parameters
-- `example_script.R` - Sample R script that processes the parameters
+- `vars_from_csv.R` - Sample R script that processes the parameters
 - `params.csv` - Example CSV file with 3 parameter sets
 - `logs/` - Directory for SLURM output files